karthikchiru12/Nifi-Utils-Chrome-Extension/README.md

 - Once any process group is fetched/searched from any instance, it will be available to be searched from the chrome search itself indefinitely until the extension is uninstalled.

+- Custom UI components can be added to Nifi UI.
+You can backup your flows to google drive directly from the Nifi UI.

 ## Disclaimer